2100 København Ø

 - Why is it so hard to discover something radically new?, Making Scientific Discoveries, Germany, December 5 2019.

 - Creativity and innovation in 21st century science, Creativity across the arts and sciences, Great Britain, April 16-17 2019.

 Link to my Google Scholar Profile.

 In teaching history and philosophy of science to science students, my aim is to improve their proficiency in identifying and solving the various kinds of epistemological and ethical problems that they may encounter in their future role as scientists.

-I have taught philosophy of science to students in chemistry, biochemistry, medicinal chemistry nanoscience, physics, human biology, public health, medicine and dentistry.
+I have taught and co-taught philosophy of science to students in chemistry, biochemistry, geology medicinal chemistry nanoscience, physics, human biology, public health, medicine and dentistry.

 I supervise projects and theses on the structure and development of 20th and 21st century science, on research integrity, and on the use of history and philosophy of science in science education.